ThatCoolCoder/spnr.js/tutorials/getStarted.md

 </html>
 ```

 If you open this file in a browser and open the console, you should see a spnr.js greeting.
+Most of the functions of `spnr.js` are single utility functions and can be learned from the API reference, hosted at [https://thatcoolcoder.github.io/spnr.js](https://thatcoolcoder.github.io/spnr.js).